How to publish your games in China: major regulations and things to consider

 For instance, the Honor of Kings game had to redesign a character whose reckless motorcycle riding raised concerns among Chinese parents—the version of a character without a helmet and with only one hand on the handlebar was changed to a “safer” version:

-The “unsafe” version of the Honor of Kings game.
-Source
+The “unsafe” and “safe” version the Honor of Kings game.
+Source.

 Redesign of the Honor of Kings character